angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-I feel this example was a bit convoluted, but hopefully it shows how you can use Angular's awesome testing framework to explore how your application issues requests and uses Observables.
-This can be tricky to get right sometimes and the `@angular/common/http/testing` library is your indispensable friend in this scenario.
+I agree this example was a bit convoluted, but hopefully, it shows how you can use Angular's excellent testing framework to explore how your application issues requests and uses Observables.
+The `@angular/common/http/testing` library is your indispensable friend in this scenario.

-TODO: indispensable <- check english equivalent

-# verify?

-By now you guessed it... we use `backend.verify()` to make sure they are no calls we missed.

 # Further reading:

 * The Angular spec describing the `HttpClient` behavior is a good read for understanding all the aspects of the HttpClient class.
-Might be good material for an article?  https://github.com/angular/angular/blob/master/packages/common/http/test/client_spec.ts#L19
+Might be good material for an article. https://github.com/angular/angular/blob/master/packages/common/http/test/client_spec.ts#L19

-* This code can be found on Github
+* This code shown in this article can be found on Github
  [https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/posts-service.service.spec.ts](https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/posts-service.service.spec.ts#L32)

-Enjoy!
+I hope you enjoyed this article.
+See you at ng-conf!

 Daniel